Etruscan military history

-The Etruscans, like the contemporary cultures of Ancient Greece and Ancient Rome had a persistent military tradition.
+The Etruscans, like the contemporary cultures of Ancient Greece and Ancient Rome, had a persistent military tradition.
 In addition to marking the rank and power of certain individuals in Etruscan culture, warfare was a considerable economic boon to Etruscan civilization.
-Like many ancient societies, the Etruscans conducted campaigns during summer months; raiding neighboring areas, attempting to gain territory and combating piracy as a means of acquiring valuable resources such as land, prestige goods and slaves.
-It is also likely individuals taken in battle would be ransomed back to their families and clans at high cost.
+Like many ancient societies, the Etruscans conducted campaigns during the summer months of the year, raiding neighboring areas, attempting to gain territory, and combatting piracy.
+These activities were a means of acquiring valuable resources such as land, prestige goods and slaves.
+It was also likely that individuals taken in battle would be ransomed back to their families and clans at a high cost.
 Prisoners could also potentially be sacrificed on tombs to honor fallen leaders of Etruscan society, not unlike the sacrifices made by Achilles for Patroclus.

 Significant battles

-The written record of the period of Etruscan is fragmentary but it is generally believed that the Etruscans vied with the early Romans for control of the central Italian peninsula for nearly two centuries (c.
-700 B.C. – c.
-500 B.C.) before becoming one of the first neighboring cultures to succumb to Roman expansion.
+The written record of the Etruscans is fragmentary, but it is generally believed that the Etruscans vied with the early Romans for control of the central Italian peninsula for nearly two centuries (c.
+700-500 BCE) before becoming one of the first neighboring cultures to succumb to Roman expansion.

-In the Battle of Cumae (474 B.C.), the Etruscans and allies were defeated in the waters off Cumae by the combined navies of Cumae and Syracuse.
-This defeat successfully blocked the southern expansion of Etruscan influence and marked the beginning of territorial loss in southern Italy.
+In the Battle of Cumae in 474 BCE, the Etruscans and allies were defeated in the waters off of Cumae by the combined navies of Cumae and Syracuse.
+This defeat successfully blocked the southern expansion of Etruscan influence and marked the beginning of their territorial losses in southern Italy.

-In the Roman–Etruscan Wars, Roman authors wrote accounts of a drawn out siege on the city of Veii.
+In the Roman–Etruscan Wars, Roman authors wrote accounts of a drawn-out siege on the city of Veii.
 According to the Roces, the army of Rome unsuccessfully laid siege to the Etruscan city of Veii for 9 years before they were able to tunnel beneath the walls of the city and bring about Veii's downfall.
 The veracity of the account is difficult to determine, because the accounts are told as part of the biography of Marcus Furius Camillus, a legendary figure in Roman history.
 Livy and Plutarch wrote about Camillus long after his death.